 8. Hide a home office under the stairs

-This stylish spaces shows you how easy it can be to reclaim the space under your staircase and create a workplace in the process.
+This stylish space shows you how easy it can be to reclaim the space under your staircase and create a workplace in the process.
 We love the unfitted feel of this setup, which would work well in a variety of homes.
-But, you could also opt for a made-to-measure solution designed to fit right up to the underside
+But, you could also opt for a made-to-measure solution designed to fit right up to the underside.

 9. WFH not quite working?
 Build a garden office